Disinfecting your well for Coliform Bacteria

-Remove the well cap and dump 1 gallon of bleach into your well for every 50 gallons of water in the water system, including the well.
-3 - 5 gallons for the average well on PEI.
+Remove the well cap and dump 1 gallon of bleach into your well for every 50 gallons of water in the system, including the well.
+3-5 gallons for the average well on PEI.
 Use any bleach that has 5.25% Sodium Hypochlorite (Regular Javex, unscented).
-3 - 5 gallons looks like overkill, but part of this is because the bleach already lost much of its chlorine value on the store shelf.
+3-5 gallons sounds like overkill, but part of this is because the bleach already lost much of its chlorine value on the store shelf.

-Hook a hose to the outside tap and run the hose down the well for at least 10 minutes before going to step 3.
+Hook a hose to the outside tap, turn on, and put the end of the hose down the well for at least 10 minutes before going to step 3.
 Leave this hose running down the well until the end of step 4.